Deer Management Program

 Natural Area Visitors

-Visitors please note that all Plantations' Natural Areas with firearm deer hunting programs are closed for public use during the firearm deer seasons, from November 17 through December 18, 2012.
-Additionally, sites in the Deer Management Focus Area that are listed below, are closed to the public from January 12 through 31, 2013.
-All Natural Areas remain open to the public during the archery deer season, with runs from October 1 through November 16, 2012.
+Visitors please note that all Plantations' Natural Areas with firearm deer hunting programs are closed for public use during the firearm deer seasons, from November 16 through December 17, 2013.
+Additionally, sites in the Deer Management Focus Area that are listed below are closed to the public from January 11 through 31, 2014.
+All Natural Areas remain open to the public during the archery deer season, with runs from October 1 through November 15, 2013.

-Plantations is seeking responsible sportsmen to reduce deer populations through our sanctioned hunting program.
+Plantations is accepting responsible sportsmen into our sanctioned hunting program in order to reduce deer populations.
 This is not only an opportunity to help preserve the integrity of these unique habitats, it is a privilege that is earned and maintained.
-This year, eighteen natural areas encompassing over 1880 acres will be open for deer hunting opportunities.
+This year, nineteen natural areas encompassing nearly 1900 acres will be open for deer hunting opportunities.

 Deer Management Focus Area